Bjørn Riis – A Fleeting Glimpse album review

 19 09 2022

 A Fleeting Glimpse is a mini-album from by Airbag co-founder, songwriter and lead guitarist, Bjorn Riis.
 With A Fleeting Glimpse, Bjørn Riis has let his love of Pink Floyd run free.
-The album contains four new songs, with a running time of just under 30 minutes, where you can really hear the Pink Floyd influences soaked into the short album’s DNA.
+The album contains four new songs, with a running time of just under 30 minutes, where you can really hear the Floyd influences soaked into the short album’s DNA.

 Bjørn Riis - A Fleeting Glimpse album cover.